GianlucaFabiani/RPNN_for_Stiff_ODEs/README.md

 &#x1F4D8;**Fabiani, G., Galaris, E., Russo, L., Siettos, C., Parsimonious Physics-Informed Random Projection Neural Networks for Initial Value Problems of ODEs and index-1 DAEs.
 Chaos, 33(4), 2023.
 Doi: [10.1063/5.0135903](https://doi.org/10.1063/5.0135903)**

-Last revised by G. Fabiani, March 30, 2023
+Last revised by G. Fabiani, April 14, 2023

 We present a numerical method based on ``random projections`` with ``Gaussian kernels`` and ``physics-informed neural networks`` for the solution of initial value problems (IVP) of nonlinear STIFF ODEs and index-1 DAEs, which may also arise from the spatial discretization of PDEs.